What Do Automotive Engineering Technician Do?

 |District of Columbia||$55,820|

-What Tools & Technology do Automotive Engineering Technicians Use?
+Tools & Technologies Used by Automotive Engineering Technicians

 - Microsoft Excel